msdavid/fiji/docs/technical-specs.md

 ### 4.2 Software Interfaces
 *   **Firebase Authentication:** Used for user identity management (sign-up, sign-in, token verification).
 *   **Google Firestore:** Used as the primary NoSQL database for storing application data.
 *   **Backend API:** The frontend application will communicate with the backend via a RESTful API.
 The backend API will enforce business logic and data access rules.
+Key endpoints include:
+    *   CRUD operations for users, roles, events, invitations, etc.
+    *   `GET /users/search?q={query}` for searching users.
+    *   Endpoints for event sign-up and withdrawal.

 ### 4.3 Hardware Interfaces
 *   No specific custom hardware interfaces are defined.
 The system relies on standard web client hardware (desktops, laptops, tablets, smartphones) and Google Cloud infrastructure.